majdsuleiman98/Online-Course-Platform/README.md

 - After enrolling in a course, users can follow lessons and take quizzes.
 - Progress will be tracked as users complete each part of a course.

-## Contributing

-Contributions are welcome!
-If you'd like to help improve the platform, please fork the repository and submit a pull request.

-## License

-This project is open-sourced software licensed under the [MIT license](LICENSE).